sudograph/sudograph/sudograph-book/src/schema-relations.md

 # Relations

 Relations allow you to describe the relationships between object types and their fields.
 Sudograph has a variety of relation capabilities.

 Please note that the `name` argument of the `@relation` directive is just an arbitrary string, there is no DSL required.
 The only requirement is that the `name` argument be the same on both sides of the relation.

+Also note that you can only have one `@relation` directive per field for now.

 ## One-to-one relations